-The legislative and constitutional background to family law in Australia: the structure of the Family Court of Australia, including the place of counselling within the court, the establishment of formal family relationships including the regulation of marriage and the approach of the law to informal family relationships: adoption; the role of the law in family planning and population policy.
-State intervention into the family relationship, as with the withdrawal of children from parental custody.
+The legislative and constitutional background to family law in Australia, the structure of the Family Court of Australia, including the place of counselling within the court, the establishment of formal family relationships including the regulation of marriage and the approach of the law to informal family relationships; adoption; State intervention into the family relationship, as with the withdrawal of children from parental custody and protection of family members against violence.

-The problems created by the breakdown of marriage and other family relationships require close reference to the principles established by the Family Law Act concerning divorce, custody and settlements of property.
-The Act governs the adjustment of inter-family disputes short of dissolution as well as the formal dissolution and reorganization of the family.
-A study of the Act includes an examination of the role of lawyers and others in the process of dissolution and reorganization.
+The problems created by the breakdown of marriage and other family relationships require close reference to the principles established by the Family Law Act concerning divorce, custody and the settlement of financial disputes.
+A study of the Act includes an examination of the role of lawyers and others in the process of dissolution and reorganization of families.
 The subject encourages students to assess the actual impact of the law, and to work with interdisciplinary materials.